remonjames/Todo-List/README.md

 Live Preview
 https://remonjames.github.io/Todo-List/

-Todolist build with HTML, CSS, Javascript and Webpack
+Todolist built with HTML, CSS, Javascript and Webpack

 From The Odin Project's curriculum.